 CHIN 150: Introduction to Chinese Culture

 Most introductory courses on Chinese civilization are structured as chronological surveys that trace China’s historical development from the earliest to most recent eras.
-This extreme bird’s-eye view of Chinese history will constitute only a very small part of the course, which inevitably suffers from overgeneralization and excessive abstraction.
+This course will begin with the introductions of the three systems of thoughts—Confucianism, Daoism, and Buddhism—that have crucially shaped and defined the Chinese civilization since more than two thousand years ago.
+This course then will offer an extreme bird’s-eye view of Chinese history from its beginning to 1850, which inevitably suffers from overgeneralization and excessive abstraction.
 But there is no ideal way to approach such an enormous historical span in such a short amount of time, especially given students’ unfamiliarity with even the basic concepts of Chinese culture.
-The second part of this quick and superficial survey focuses on the three philosophy that has shaped and defined Chinese culture for more than two millenniums: Confucianism, Daoism, and Buddhism.
-The third part of the focuses on the most famous and important Chinese novel – The Story of the Stone (more famously known as Dream of the Red Chamber) – to explore several important aspects of Chinese civilization, such as family, education, family economy, architecture and the garden, and ethics.
-This course is conducted completely in English.
-BN.
+The last part of the course will involve the team based research projects and the presentations of the group project.
+The topics for the group projects include Chinese traditional literary theories, musical theories, novella, paintings, philosophies, poetry, and theater.
+This course is conducted completely in English

 This course adopts Team Based Learning strategy.
 The students will be assigned to a team, and sit together in the assigned team seats.
 They work as a team on the tests, group discussions and daily forum postings, and the group projects and presentations.
 Team members will constantly evaluate each other’s performance and participations in the team work.
 BN, WB.